Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Emerging Inefficiencies: Baseline Experiments

 \section{Emerging Inefficiencies: Baseline Experiments}

-In this first set of simulation experiments, we explore the system dynamics for different configurations of managerial reactivity and pro-activity, under various temporal structures, as well as for different degrees of learning and forgetting.
-In doing so, we first focus on the emergence of inefficiencies, namely production slowdowns and funds idleness, and ways to reduce these.
+In this first set of simulation experiments, we explore the system dynamics for different configurations of managerial reactivity and proactivity, under various temporal structures, as well as for different degrees of learning and forgetting.
+In doing so, we first focus on the emergence of inefficiencies, namely production slowdowns and workers' idleness, and the ways to cope with these inefficiencies.